April Hunter: Later career (2009–2014)

 In late 2009, Hunter returned to the ring from retirement.
 Her mother was diagnosed with stage four cancer and her return to the ring was prompted by her wanting to help out financially.
 Hunter toured Europe with American Rampage Wrestling in November and December 2009 with Rob Van Dam, Sid Vicious and Sabu.

 Hunter was part of the AWR (American Wrestling Rampage) European Tour in November 2010 in France with Booker T, Sandman, Scott Steiner and Kai.

 On September 21, 2012, Hunter debuted for Shine Wrestling's SHINE 3 event as the villainous manager of Made In Sin (Allysin Kay and Taylor Made).
 All three women would align with Rain and Ivelisse to form the Valkyrie faction at SHINE 6 on January 11, 2013.
 At SHINE 7 on February 22, Hunter made her in-ring debut for the promotion, teaming with Made In Sin in a victorious outing against Mia Yim, Su Yung and Tracy Taylor.

 April Hunter debuted for High Impact Wrestling Canada in August 2014 as part of the "Tour De Rumble" that featured events throughout Central Canada.
 She appeared at eight events during the tour.
-On the tour she fought alongside Danny Duggan and Mike McSugar defeating the teams of Jaida and Michael Allen as Dick Richards and Jaida.
-Being her last fights after not fighting for a while, she retired in 2018 from professional wrestling.